adelphi-ed-tech/au-courses/courses/school-networks.md

 your computer with a working display (monitor) and keyboard/mouse.
 You will also make sure that it connects to the internet.

+**Week 1 Guiding Questions:**

+1. How does a modern computer work?
+2. What makes a computer a _computer_?
+3. How is a computer an abstraction of many parts and processes?

 **Watch & Read:**

 1. [Computer Hardware](https://www.youtube.com/watch?v=ExxFxD4OSZ0) (Computer parts Explained) [7:48]